aolofsson/awesome-opensource-hardware/README.md

 * Categorized
 * Alphabetical (per category)
 * Requirements
+    * link should be to source code repository
-	* open source
+	* open source projects only
-	* operational
+	* working projects only (not WIP/rusty)
 * One tag line sentence per project.
-* Max 80 char line width

 ## Compiler Frameworks